HCDigitalScholarship/ds-cookbook/search_tools/README.md

 All of the querying is handled with [standard Django querying and filtering](https://docs.djangoproject.com/en/2.0/topics/db/queries/) in addition with [Django Q()'s](https://docs.djangoproject.com/en/2.0/topics/db/queries/#complex-lookups-with-q-objects).
 I recommend taking a look at those links for more details, or if you run into any problems.

+## What are you looking for?
+Don't just start copy and pasting stuff from this willy-nilly, you should first think about how searching is contributing to the project and how you want to be able to search for things.

 ## Making the search bars (JavaScript and HTML)
 Before we can query our data, we need the user to tell us what they want!
 I built my search bars in plain-old HTML and jQuery.
 For me, this is just on the index page, but you might want it somewhere else.
 The first thing we do is build a form.
 We don't actually have any search bars yet though!
 We will add those in dynamically with javascript later.